adamcumiskey/Vine/README.md

 In the **Vine** model, the UIKit components hold strong references to the Vines while the Vines have weak references back to their parent.
 This makes memory management of Vines automatic.

-Vines are specialized to work with specific UIKit Components.
-  - `WindowVine` can be used with the `Window` subclass of `UIWindow`
-  - `NavigationControllerVine` can be used with the `NavigationController` subclass of `UINavigationController`
-  - `SplitViewControllerVine` can be used with the `SplitViewController` subclass of `UISplitViewController`
-  - `TabBarControllerVine` can be used with the `TabBarController` subclass of `UITabBarController`

 ## Vines

 The Vine protocol defines just one function, `start()`.
 This is used to setup and configure the root